Contract

 separately?

-The Allocation Equivalent Unit — a tradeable loading guarantee that lives alongside your contract, not inside it.
+The Allocation Equivalent Unit — a tradable loading guarantee that lives alongside your contract, not inside it.

 📦